-- HFCAA triggered if issuer retains a registered public accounting firm that has a branch or office that - (i) is located in a foreign jurisdiction and - (ii) the PCAOB is unable to inspect or investigate completely because of a position taken by an authority in the foreign jurisdiction. - Also requires issuers to submit to the SEC documentation showing that the issuer is not owned or controlled by a governmental entity.
+- HFCAA triggered if issuer retains a registered public accounting firm that has a branch or office that: - (i) is located in a foreign jurisdiction and - (ii) the PCAOB is unable to inspect or investigate completely because of a position taken by an authority in the foreign jurisdiction. - Also requires issuers to submit to the SEC documentation showing that the issuer is not owned or controlled by a governmental entity.

-HFCAA: Disclosure and PCAOB Inspection (cont.)
+HFCAA: Disclosure and PCAOB Inspection (cont'd)

-- Issuers identified by the SEC must allow the PCAOB to inspect or investigate - Failure to allow PCAOB inspection for three consecutive years, SEC prohibits trading on a US securities exchange - Trading prohibition can be removed: - Issuer certifies it has retained a registered public accounting firm that the PCAOB has inspected to the satisfaction of the SEC. - Failure to comply again = trading suspended for a minimum of 5 years.
+- Issuers identified by the SEC must allow the PCAOB to inspect or investigate. - Failure to allow PCAOB inspection for three consecutive years, SEC prohibits trading on a national securities exchange or through any other method regulated by the SEC, including over-the-counter trading. - Trading prohibition can be removed: - Issuer certifies it has retained a registered public accounting firm that the PCAOB has inspected to the satisfaction of the SEC. - Failure to comply again = trading suspended for a minimum of 5 years.